-While pool fencing is a must-have to ensure the safety of your family, this doesn’t mean it has to be an eyesore.
+While pool fencing is an essential to ensure the safety of your family, this doesn’t mean it has to be an eyesore.
 In fact, fencing off your pool area can be a great feature, adding to the overall aesthetic of your backyard.

-There are so many different finishes and materials that work well for pool fencing – let’s take a look at them.
+There are so many different finishes and materials that work well for pool fencing – so let’s take a look.

 Aluminium is sturdy, no fuss and an easy option.
 It is classic and timeless in look and will be very low maintenance.
 Just install, then you probably won’t have to worry about it again.

 One of my favourite pool fence finishes is glass.
 I love that you can see straight through to the pool to watch the kids and all the fun happening in the pool.
 And when you are in the pool yourself, you don’t feel disconnected from the rest of the house.

 Timber is a natural material and can give so much character to any area with the natural veining of the wood running through it.
 Timber will bring warmth and comfort into your pool area without much effort at all!

 There are many different pool fences on the market today, it’s just a matter of doing some research, having a look at this blog and deciding on what’s going to suit your family best.
 So what are you waiting for?
 Check out these 30 pool fencing ideas!

 1. Retaining wall